linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 14 - Bond Prices and Yields.md

 # Example 14.2 Bond Pricing

-We discussed earlier an  $8 \%$ coupon, 30- year maturity bond with par value of  $1,000 paying 60 semiannual coupon payments of$ 40 each.
+We discussed earlier an  $8 \%$ coupon, 30- year maturity bond with par value of  \$1,000 paying 60 semiannual coupon payments of\$ 40 each.
 Suppose that the interest rate is  $8 \%$ annually, or  $r = 4 \%$  per six- month period.
 Then the value of the bond can be written as

 $$
 \begin{array}{l} \text {B o n d V a l u e} = \sum_ {t = 1} ^ {6 0} \frac {\mathbb {S} 4 0}{(1 .
 0 4) ^ {t}} + \frac {\mathbb {S} 1 , 0 0 0}{(1 .
 0 4) ^ {6 0}} \tag {14.3} \\ = \ 40 \times \text{Annuity factor} (4\% ,60) + \ 1,000 \times \text{PV factor} (4\% ,60)$ \\ \end{array}
 $$

-It is easy to confirm that the present value of the bond's 60 semiannual coupon payments of  $40 each is$ 904.94 and that the $1,000 final payment of par value has a present value of $95.06, for a total bond value of 1,000.
+It is easy to confirm that the present value of the bond's 60 semiannual coupon payments of  \$40 each is\$ 904.94 and that the \$1,000 final payment of par value has a present value of \$95.06, for a total bond value of 1,000.
 You can calculate this value directly from Equation 14.2, perform these calculations on any financial calculator (see Example 14.3), use a spreadsheet program (see column F of Spreadsheet 14.1), or use a set of present value tables.

 In this example, the coupon rate equals the market interest rate, and the bond should sell at par value.
 If the interest rate were not equal to the bond's coupon rate, the bond would